Written by:

 Also Read: Guide to WhatsApp’s End-to-End Encryption and Backups

-With the ability to personalise a transactional message, brands can make a positive impression on their customers, fostering stronger relationships.
+With the ability to personalize a transactional message, brands can make a positive impression on their customers, fostering stronger relationships.

 This section will explore the various benefits of transactional messages in depth for your better understanding.